dotnet/docs-aspire/docs/extensibility/custom-resources.md

 :::code source="snippets/MailDevResource/MailDevResource.NewsletterService/Program.cs" id="subs":::

 > [!TIP]
-> Remember to reference the `System.Net.Mail` and `Microsoft.AspNetCore.Mvc` namespaces in `Program.cs` if your code editor does not automatically add them.
+> Remember to reference the `System.Net.Mail` and `Microsoft.AspNetCore.Mvc` namespaces in _Program.cs_ if your code editor doesn't automatically add them.

 Once the _Program.cs_ file is updated, launch the app host and use your browser, or `curl` to hit the following URLs (alternatively if you're using Visual Studio you can use `.http` files):